willbamford/getres/README.md

 # getres [![CircleCI](https://circleci.com/gh/WebSeed/getres.svg?style=svg)](https://circleci.com/gh/WebSeed/getres)

-Resource loading in the browser and Node.js  (text, JSON, binary, images) designed to work with HTML5 Canvas and WebGL.
+Universal resource loading (browser and Node.js) designed to work with HTML5 Canvas and WebGL.

+So far there's support for loading text, JSON and images.

 Compatible with IE9+ and all other modern browsers (*promise* support optional)